iliass-git/llm-fine-tuning/README.md

   ```

 ## Usage
-1. Place your dataset in JSONL format at the path specified in `Config.DATASET_PATH` (default: `/content/dataset/data-set.jsonl`).
+1. Place your dataset in JSONL format at the path specified in `src/config.py` (default: `/content/dataset/data-set.jsonl`).
 2. (Recommended) Create and activate a virtual environment:
    ```powershell
    python -m venv .venv